-Sytem Option name: RPM\SYSTEM\OPTIONS .MULTI\ITEM\LOC\PROMO\IND When checked, this field is restricted/disabled in the UI.
+System Option name: RPM\SYSTEM\OPTIONS .MULTI\ITEM\LOC\PROMO\IND When checked, this field is restricted/disabled in the UI.
 This system option defines whether an item/location can exist on more than one promotion and more than one component within the promotion.
-If the indicator is set to 'Yes' or (checked), then an item can have its retail price affected by more than one promotion at a single time in a given location.
-If the indicator is set to 'No' (unchecked), then only one promotion or promotion component can exist at the same time for a given item/location.
+If the indicator is set to Yes (checked), an item can have its retail price affected by more than one promotion at a single time in a given location.
+If the indicator is set to No (unchecked), only one promotion or promotion component can exist at the same time for a given item/location.

-Valid values: '0' - No (unchecked); '1' - Yes (checked) Default value: No (unchecked)
+Valid values: 0 - No (unchecked); 1 - Yes (checked) Default value: No (unchecked)